 Tamarind extract contains natural compounds that have antimicrobial effects (6).

 In fact, studies show that this plant may have antifungal, antiviral, and antibacterial activity (6).

 It has also been used in traditional medicine to treat diseases like malaria (1).

 A compound called lupeol is credited with tamarind’s antibacterial effects (1).

 The Centers for Disease Control and Prevention (CDC) cited tamarind candy as a cause of lead poisoning in several cases in 1999.
-It is still considered a potential source of lead exposure for children (7).

 You can enjoy this fruit in several ways.

 One is to simply eat the fruit from the raw pods, as shown in this video.

 You can also use tamarind paste in cooking.
 You can either prepare it from the pods or purchase it as a block.